aristanetworks/avd-workshops/workshops/avd.md

       include_in_underlay_protocol: true
 ```

-The following diagram shows the P2P links from all four spine nodes to the IP Network.
-In our lab, the WAN IP Network are pre-configured with /31's running OSPF in area 0.0.0.0.
-We ran a playbook (`make preplab`) earlier to deploy these configurations.
+The following diagram shows the P2P links to the IP Network from all four spine nodes.
+The WAN IP Network is pre-configured in our lab with /31's running OSPF in area 0.0.0.0.
 The core_interfaces for the spines in `Site 1` and `Site 2` are configured and deployed with AVD.

 ![Core Interfaces](assets/images/avd-core-interfaces.svg)

 ### Fabric Services

-Fabric Services, such as Vlans, SVIs and VRFs are defined in this section.
-The following Site 1 example defines Vlans and SVIs for vlan `10` and `20` in the default VRF.
+Fabric Services, such as VLANs, SVIs, and VRFs, are defined in this section.
+The following Site 1 example defines VLANSs and SVIs for VLANs `10` and `20` in the default VRF.
 Additional VRF definitions can also be applied.

 ``` yaml
 ---